“Protected Areas” Summary

-- This database contains the entire list with all updates applied.
+This database contains the entire list with all updates applied.
 At this time it is the most reliable list, though not the easiest one to use.
 The list is in a Microsoft Access database which has been zipped to speed download.
-Depending on your computer's settings Windows may unzip this for you.
-If you use an older version of Windows you may need a zip program to unzip the file.
-You will need Microsoft Access 2000 or later to read the file.
+Depending on your computer’s settings Windows may unzip this file for you.

 How to Interpret the Reach Codes to Determine Real-World Stream Reaches

 Using one of the above methods will give you a reach code and a reach description.
 However, knowing for sure what is being referred to is sometimes tricky.
 By using the mapper method you can see the stream reaches (when available) on a map, and thus know which stream reach is meant.
 When using one of the other two methods there are two ways to determine the specific location referred to:

 - When the reach description is not ambiguous, the simple text description of the reach is sufficient.
 For example, “Hood R from Odell Cr to Ditch Cr” is clear and unambiguous, as there is only one Hood River in the Pacific Northwest, and the names of the Hood River tributaries defining the reach are clear and can be found on maps.

 - When streams or their tributaries are unnamed, or have common names such as “Mill Creek” or “Rock Creek”, then to determine with certainty the stream reaches referred to it is necessary to use the reach code and refer to the mapping system used when producing the Protected Areas list.